maruel/dlibox/go/pio/cmd/pio-info/README.md

     - sysfs-i2c
     - sysfs-thermal
     Drivers skipped and the reason why:
     - bcm283x  : bcm283x CPU not detected
     - rpi      : dependency not loaded: "bcm283x"
-    - sysfs-leds: no LED found
+    - sysfs-led: no LED found
-    - sysfs-spi : no SPI bus found
+    - sysfs-spi: no SPI bus found
     Drivers failed to load and the error:
     - allwinner   : need more access, try as root: open /dev/mem: permission denied
     - allwinner_pl: need more access, try as root: open /dev/mem: permission denied